 Three steps to making royal icing.
 In photo 1, a hand is adding extract to a white bowl of powdered sugar.
 In photo 2, a mixer is mixing the icing.
 In photo 3, a hand is drizzling icing in the bowl.

-Whip the powdered sugar, meringue powder, water, & maple extract until it’s thick.
+Combine the powdered sugar, meringue powder, water, & maple extract in a mixing bowl.
+Whip until it’s the consistency of thin honey, about 1-3 minutes.

 To tell if the icing is ready, give it a drizzle.
 The outline of the drizzle should melt back into the icing in 10-15 seconds and it’ll be the consistency of a thinner honey.
 If the frosting is too thin, add more powdered sugar or whip it for another 1-2 minutes.
 If it’s too thick, add water to thin.